lmc2179/explain-scikit-learn/README.md

 # explain-scikit-learn

+## The `explainable_classifier` module: Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper

 Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper.
 The wrapper will work for any classifier with a `predict_proba` method.

 The tools helps you to answer the question: "How did the features present in this instance affect my classifier's choice?"